-When someone dies, there is a legal process established by law in every state, the purpose of which is to “wind up” the financial and legal affairs of the deceased.
-This process is generally called “probate” and involves collecting the assets of the deceased, paying debts and taxes and distributing the property of the deceased to those who are legally entitled to receive it.
-Probate usually is required whether or not there is a will, but can sometimes be avoided or reduced in scope if the deceased had planned in advance, making extensive use of trusts, joint property and beneficiary designations.
+When someone dies, the legal process established by law in each state to “wind up” the financial and legal affairs of the deceased is called probate.
+It involves collecting assets of the deceased, paying debts and taxes, and distributing the remaining property to those who are legally entitled to receive it.
+Depending on how assets were titled and how much was owned at death, the process may require filings with the Probate Court or it may be less formal.

-The manager or administrator of the estate is called the “Executor” or “Personal Representative” and is either named in a will or appointed according to state law (based on kinship to the deceased) in cases where there is no will.
-In Maine this person is called the Personal Representative, whether or not there is a will.
+The manager or administrator of an estate handled in Maine is called the “Personal Representative.”
+Other states may use other terms like “Executor.”
+This person either named in a will or appointed according to state law in cases where there is no will.

-- Adhere to the dates & deadlines that must be met (e.g. filing of inventory, tax returns, valuation dates)
+- Adhering to dates and deadlines that must be met (e.g. filing of inventory, tax returns, valuation dates)

-- Manage and protect the remaining assets until they can be distributed
+- Managing and protecting the remaining assets until distribution

-- Close the estate and distribute the assets
+- Closing the estate and distributing the assets

 It is our duty to the Personal Representative to fulfill the responsibilities and exercise the powers provided by law in a way that complies with legal requirements, satisfies beneficiaries, and protects the client from liability.
 Having us help with the details removes one more layer of stress during a time of difficult transition for many families.